 Put some lipstick on her and fix her hair, get her to smile, maybe some breast implants and she might just get a part in the next Hollywood blockbuster

-Of the nine or ten hominids that competed for survival only Homo sapiens (Wise Man … or maybe not) made it.
+Of the seven or eight hominids that competed for survival only Homo sapiens (Wise Man … or maybe not) made it.
 All the others simply disappeared.
 Neanderthal hominid was physically stronger than we were and could withstand the cold weather better than we could during the last Ice Age from 110,000 to 12,000 years ago.
 The last of the Neanderthal species was seen in the fossil record 30,000 years ago.
 Were Sapiens the better hunters and the better tailors in sewing animal skins together in order to protect us from the bitter cold?
 There is evidence that Neanderthal man never learned to hunt larger animals and Sapiens had domesticated dogs that helped in hunting the larger animals such as deer.
 So when rabbits ran out the Neanderthal species just starved.
 Or were we just smarter?